seek-oss/braid-design-system/.changeset/plain-pots-see.md

 **Textarea:** Fix highlight ranges when content overflows

-Resolves an issue long running scrolling content in a `Textarea` with `highlightRanges` could result in the highlights being misaligned due to the scrollbar.
+Resolves an issue where long running scrolling content in a `Textarea` with `highlightRanges` could result in the highlights being misaligned due to the scrollbar.